Bell OH-58 Kiowa: Design

 The Bell OH-58 Kiowa is a family of single-engine single-rotor military helicopters principally used for observation, utility, and direct fire support.
-The primary role of the original OH-58A was to identify targets for other platforms, such as the Bell AH-1 Cobra attack helicopter and ground artillery; it lacked any armaments and weighed 1,451 kg (3,200 lb) when fully loaded, being able to carry a small amount of cargo or up to two passengers.
+The primary role of the original OH-58A was to identify targets for other platforms, such as the Bell AH-1 Cobra attack helicopter and ground artillery.
+It lacked any armaments and weighed 1,451 kg (3,200 lb) when fully loaded, being able to carry a small amount of cargo or up to two passengers.
 While initial examples were reliant on the crew to conduct observations, later models were furnished with sophisticated sensors to precisely determine a target's location.
-Payload capacity was also increased considerably on later-build rotorcraft, the OH-58D Kiowa was designed to carry a maximum load of 2,495 kg, 72% more capacity than the original version.
+Payload capacity was increased considerably on later-build rotorcraft.
+The OH-58D Kiowa was designed to carry a maximum load of 2,495 kg, 72% more capacity than the original version.

-Early Kiowas were fitted with a flexible twin-bladed main rotor; starting with the OH-58D, a four-bladed rigid main rotor was used.
-This was entirely composed of composite materials, the OH-58D was the first US Army rotorcraft to incorporate an all-composite main rotor hub.
-Later models were outfitted as light gunships, being equipped with various armaments, such as Stinger air-to-air missiles, a .50-caliber machine gun, podded 70mm Hydra rockets and AGM-114 Hellfire air to ground missiles.
-Other areas of improvement were the avionics and the cockpit; new navigation and communication systems were installed along with new and larger flight instrumentation, while all light sources were redesigned for compatibility with Night Vision Goggles (NVG).
+Early Kiowas were fitted with a flexible twin-bladed main rotor.
+Starting with the OH-58D, a four-bladed rigid main rotor was used.
+Entirely composed of composite materials, the OH-58D was the first US Army rotorcraft to incorporate an all-composite main rotor hub.
+Later models were outfitted as light gunships, equipped with armaments such as Stinger air-to-air missiles, a .50-caliber machine gun, podded 70mm Hydra rockets and AGM-114 Hellfire air to ground missiles.

+Other areas of improvement were the avionics and the cockpit.
+New navigation and communication systems were installed with new and larger flight instrumentation.
+All light sources were redesigned for compatibility with Night Vision Goggles (NVG).
 Later versions were outfitted with a glass cockpit, which retained conventional instrumentation as a fallback measure.